ashrayanepal/41189-My-Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 Short notes during class has been a very good way for me to learn so far.
 Staying in touch with group members is a key component in making sure everyone is engaged in the task at hand and lowers the chance of a group member slacking off.
 I will continue to do this in the future before the pre-submission.

+## Week 7
+### What have I learnt this week?
+This week we learnt a couple of new models.
+We learnt about peer effects and social contagion and the models that come under this category are the segregation model, riot model and standing ovation model.
+The segregation model looks at the fact that there is widespread racial and income segregation in most parts of the world.
+The model is mainly used with whether someone should stay in a certain area or not based on if they fit the racial or economic situation in their area.
+The riot model and the standing ovation model are models that have already been looked at in other sections of this subject.
+We learnt about coordination and culture and how culture can be modelled through a series of coordination games.
+This is used in the culture model where if people meet/interact with each other, they gain each other’s cultural habits or traits.
+We also learnt about social learning which looks at similar things to coordination and culture.
+However, it focuses more on the aspect of leaders’ vs sheep, where a part of the population would lead a certain trend or fashion and the sheep will follow.
+### What do I ‘now know’ that I did not know before?
+Although I was aware that models could be used for everything, I was not aware that cultural spread could be modelled until this week.
+I found it very interesting that the spread of habits such as taking your shoes off before entering the house could be modelled.
+### What insights have I gained?
+I have gained new lenses to look at the world through the knowledge of new models.
+Particularly, the modelling of cultural spread which I found to be the most interesting.
+### What are (my/the) perceived strengths and weaknesses that I have observed?
+Again, I noticed that when models were applied to certain real-life situations that were relevant to my current situation, I found them a lot easier to understand and learn about.
+I noticed with the mathematics presented on the slides about social learning that I struggled with understanding the math but understanding the concept was completely fine.
+I still need to improve on the mathematics aspect of things.
+### What were the challenges I have encountered/observed and how well did (I / my team) handle them?
+For our assignment, we have completed the writing for our agent-based model and behavioural model sections and we are still looking for our last model.
+This is not an obstacle we have overcome but we are planning to look through slides from previous classes to try and find the most appropriate model.
+### What would I do better next time and with what anticipated results?
+We have our mid semester break next week, giving us plenty of time to find a third model for our assignment.
+### What theory proved to be useful and why?
+What have I learnt from this?
+I am continuing with taking notes during class and it is working well.
+I am also keeping in touch with group members to make sure everyone is still motivated to complete the assignment and do well in it.